If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Blot With a Towel

-Grab the dishwashing detergent.
-Then mix one tablespoon of the soap with one cup of lukewarm water.
-Soak a white rag with the solution and begin to blot the paint.
+Mix one tablespoon of dish soap with one cup of lukewarm water in a bowl.
+Dip a clean white cloth into the solution and blot the stain.

 Getting Rid of Acrylic Paint Spills